Guides

 Register the careers page in Google Search Console, use the Rich Results Test to confirm the JobPosting is recognised, and watch impressions and clicks over four to eight weeks.

 Job boards cost money per role and per duration, and they deliver applicants scrolling between twenty other ads.
 Your own careers page costs nothing per role, ranks over time for your company name plus role title, and brings applicants who searched for you actively - already a bit more qualified.
+(The linked article explains how to honestly measure the source ROI of your channels.)

 The key is Google for Jobs: the jobs box Google shows directly in search results above the organic hits.
 It pulls its content from the JobPosting markup on your page, not from job boards.
 If your roles are correctly tagged, you appear there for free - alongside or ahead of the big portals.